The Best Hard Hats, Tested and Reviewed

 A proper fit isn’t just important for safety and comfort.
 If safety glasses must be worn, as is often the case, it is important that the hard hat doesn’t sit too low and interfere with them.

 Weight is another consideration, particularly if the hard hat is worn all day or the wearer is involved in a trade that requires moving the head frequently—a crane operator, for example.
-A heavy hard hat would prove to be uncomfortable by the end of the day and would likely cause neck pain.
+A heavy hard hat would be uncomfortable by the end of the day and would likely cause neck pain.

 Additional Features